ampas/aces-docs/docs/amf/guides/user/index.md

     C --> D[Output Transform]
     D --> E[Display]
 ```

 ## Exporting AMFs
 ![Resolve Example](images/resolve_export.png "Resolve Example")

-AMFs can be exported from major tools such as (last updated March 6, 2025):
+AMFs can be exported from major tools such as:

 - Pomfort (Livegrade & Silverstack)
 - Colorfront (ExD, OSD & Transkoder)
 - Davinci Resolve v19.1+
 - Baselight 6.0+

-######
+*(list last updated March 6, 2025)*

+!!! info
     This will take any CDLs or looks and store it in the AMF, along with the Input and Output Transforms that were active when creating it.

 ## Importing AMFs
 ![Pomfort Example](images/pomfort_import.png "Pomfort Example")